 Many physicians are are using websites to draw local patients into their practices.
 They are finding that websites are useful ways of communicating with patients, developing practice surveys to evaluate patient satisfaction, providing information about how their offices work, listing helpful medical links where patients can get good information.
 Our office website at Virginia Beach Premier Medical is an example.
 Having no computer programming knowledge, I personally designed, authored and developed this site myself using tools from Solo Build It.

 After you have decided on your concept and your audience, you then need to organize your thoughts or topics into an outline or a tier so to speak. with the main categories on top and several subtopics under each main heading.
 Then each evening that you wish to devote to your website, choose one of those main topics and write three or four paragraphs about it in your favorite word processor program on your computer.
 If you are giving medical facts or information, make sure you provide references or links to references for each page that you write.
 Don't try to write more than one page a night.

 After you have written a page on each of the main topics, then you can begin writing a page about each of the subtopics in the same manner.
 Keep a list of your references to use for a "Resources" page.

 Now the question is "How do you make the pages you have created in your word processor into web pages?"
 You need a web hosting or web development program for this.
-I picked a very inexpensive one called "Site Build It" (which actually was created by a physician named Ken Evoy), that turned out to be very easy to use as well.
+I picked a very inexpensive one called "Solo Build It" (which actually was created by a physician named Ken Evoy), that turned out to be very easy to use as well.
 Again, you don't need to know computer code except for very rudimentary codes that are very easy to learn.